FusionAuth/fusionauth-site/site/_posts/2020-06-19-using-oauth-and-gatsby.md

 In the following sections, you'll create the route files listed in the code above.

 ### Creating the login route
 To generate a login URL, your application will need to create a PKCE verifier and challenge.
 It will send the challenge to FusionAuth via query string parameters along with your client ID and a redirect URL.

+Using PKCE adds an additional layer of security, as it is a one time use and guarantees that the Node application that generated the challenge is the same one that sent the verifier.
+Normally this PKCE is used where the client cannot keep a secret, such as a single page application.

 To generate a [PKCE challenge and verifier](https://www.oauth.com/oauth2-servers/pkce/), you'll need to use some of the [Node crypto functions](https://nodejs.org/api/crypto.html).
 Create a new folder in the `./server` directory called `helpers`.
 Add a new file called `pkce.js` to the folder.
 You will generate a verifier and challenge in this file: